Gogarth (E1, 112m), A DoWH (HVS, 130m), Anglesey

 Ron belaying me on NWP

 Another trip to Gogarth another classic.
 This time A Dream of White Horses (HVS, 130m).
-One of the most famous routes in Britain we thought we would see if it lives up tot he hype.
+One of the most famous routes in Britain my mate Mike and I thought we would see if it lives up tot he hype.
 Having never climbed on Wen slab I was very keen to go!

-Mike and I arrived early due to the low tide time.
+We arrived at Wen Zawn at North Stack Sack early due to the low tide time.
 With no one else around abbing down to the water level felt quite committing and isolated.
 We planed on doing the first pitch and while this can be easily boycotted, I found this highly worthwhile and definitely added to the hole experience.

 The amphitheater of Wen Zawn